Hubs-Foundation/hubs-docs/docs/setup-custom-client.md

 2. Run the following code in the console to get your token: `console.log(RegExp("_turkeyauthtoken"+"=[^;]+").exec(document.cookie)[0].slice(17))`

-3. Copy the output. **Please note that turkeyauthtokens are only valid for 12 hours.**
+3. Copy the long string of characters to be used in Part D. **Please note that turkeyauthtokens are only valid for 12 hours.**

 ## Part D: Deploy Your Custom Client